Nesquiko/swimlogs/doc/usecase/session_edit.md

 ## Extensions

-- 3A: System isn't responding
-  1. Stay in the editing process
-- 3B: An equal session already exists
+- 3A: A session with specified name already exists
-  1. Inform user
-- 3C: Session contains invalid data
-  1. Highlight invalid fields
+  1. Highlight name field
+- 3B: User edited name to empty
+  1. A name in format `Day Start Duration` (ex. `Mon 17.00 60m`) is used as session name